lolkhalil/Home-Lab/README.md

 # Setup

 ## Hardware & OS
 For my Hardware I'm currently using a Dell Optiplex 5040 which I have refurbished.
-For the OS side of things I'm using Promox 8.3 to host everything.
+For the OS side of things I'm using Proxmox 8.3 to host everything.

 ### Specs:
 - CPU: 4 x Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz